marians27/SpendingRepository/README.txt

 Technologies: Maven, Hibernate, Spring, HSQLDB

-In future it will expose a RESTful API
+RESTful API is exposed using Spring MVC in order to enable managing your spending.